-A user authenticated by the Windows 2000 or Windows NT operating system who can access Oracle Database without being prompted for a password.
-External users are typically regular database users (non-database administrators) to which you assign standard database roles (such as CONNECT and RESOURCE), but do not want to assign SYSDBA (database administrator) or SYSOPER (database operator) privilege.
+A user authenticated by the Windows 2000 operating system who can access Oracle Database without being prompted for a password.
+External users are typically regular database users (non-database administrators) to which you assign standard database roles (such as DBA), but do not want to assign SYSDBA (database administrator) or SYSOPER (database operator) privilege.